Aider-AI/aider/docs/benchmarks.md

 GPT can focus on the task at hand.
 You wouldn't expect a good result if you asked a junior developer to implement a new feature by hand typing `diff -c` syntax diffs against the current code.
-I had hoped that the new `function` API would enable more reliable use of structured output formats, but it does not appear to be a panacea for the code editing task.
+I had hoped that the new function calling API would enable more reliable use of structured output formats, but it does not appear to be a panacea for the code editing task.